AmaniAbri/Neural-Network-for-structured-data/README.md

 # Hello 👋
 # ML for structured data
 A machine learning model dedicated to 1-D time-series data analysis in Python.
+This code shows how to compare the prediction power of different models usin RMSE.

 ## Describtion
  The “Sequential” is used here to create a Keras model with TensorFlow.
 The data set is containing 40 years of climatic variables and each year has 12 months of data.